tmurren/bsos-flash-gordon-2021/Rules.md

 * Ball in saucer when 2X or 3X are lit lites 15 clock seconds to increase playfield scores 2X or 3X.
 When both are lit 5X value is scored.
 * Maximum - 1 extra ball per ball in play.
 * Tilt Penalty - Ball in play.

-### New Rules
-* Skill Shot: Plunge to hit shooter lane star rollovers without entering playfield, and return to plunger.
-Higher rollovers score more points.
-* Wood Beast target resets inline targets.
-* Lighting white and amber inserts next to 4 drop targets starts 15 second hurry at corresponding right targets.
-* Completing drop target banks light corresponding saucer inserts (4 bank - 10k, inline - 20k, and 3 bank * 30k).
-If Wood Beast extra ball has already been collected, light all three saucer inserts to light extra ball at saucer.
-Saucer always collects any and all awards available.
-* Drop 16 targets to light outlane specials for wizard mode.

-### Wizard Mode - Defeat Emperor Ming
-* Shoot spinners for 1 attack power per spin, pop bumpers for 20 attack power per pop, and the saucer for 35 attack power
-* Build attack power to 140 and light saucer to attack Emperor Ming.
-* Defeat Emperor Ming by attacking three times.

 ### Large Scoring